Our courses are a great place to start. We will introduce you to meditation in the context of the Buddhist ideas those meditations are rooted in.

 What benefit will I get from joining the course?

 The meditations and Buddhist ideas introduced on our courses aim to give people tools to respond creatively, rather than reactively, to the struggles and stresses of everyday life.
 Our approach is very down-to-earth, we want to help people live well and be a positive presence in the world.

 Meditation is a means of understanding our minds – the joys and sorrows of life all come through the mind.
 Meditation helps us relate to this differently, which can help us to relax, and ultimately lead us to freedom.

 Who will be leading the course and what experience do they have?

 The courses are led by members of the Triratna Buddhist Order, or those training to join the Order, all of whom have many years of experience in meditation and Buddhism.

 What do I need to bring to the meditation class?

 We provide all the equipment you will need.
+There will be the option of chairs, or mats/cushions.
+If you have any accessibility questions, do call or email before the session.
 Just wear reasonably comfortable clothes and turn your phone off for the evening.

 Can I join if I miss the first two weeks?
 Or can a friend join halfway through?

 We find that people get the most out of the course when there is continuity in the group and the first 2 weeks of the course cover some fundamental basics, which you’ll need to know going forwards.
 We ask anyone who misses the first two weeks to just book for the next course.